-The Journal of Anti-Corruption Law is an open-access, peer-reviewed journal which publishes articles, case notes and comments on any issue relevant to corruption in particular and to economic crimes in general.
+The Journal of Anti-Corruption Law is a project of the Department of Criminal Justice and Procedure in the Faculty of Law at the University of the Western Cape.
+It is an open-access, peer-reviewed journal which publishes articles, case notes and comments on any issue relevant to corruption in particular and to economic crimes in general.
 The editors welcome contributions which deal with these issues from a legal, jurisprudential, socio-legal and/or politico-legal perspective.
 Two numbers are published annually, one in June and another in December.

 Articles should be between 5,000 and 10,000 words, including footnotes.
 Case notes and comments should not exceed 4,000 words.
 When submitting your contribution, please ensure that it complies fully with JACL’s house style.
 JACL adheres to an exclusive submissions policy.